 Traditionally in Japan, Matcha is ceremonially whisked into a frothy brew and enjoyed with wagashi.
 The health benefits are magnified with Matcha as the stone-ground Sencha allows for consumption of the whole tea leaf.
 Using a bamboo whisk and bowl, Matcha becomes a thick green brew that is typically enjoyed in a matcha bowl.

 Add 2 scoops or 1 teaspoon of matcha to the bowl.
 A strainer may be used to sift the matcha free of clumps.
-Adjust amount of matcha to your preferences.

 Slowly add 1/3 cup of hot water (~175°F).

-Lightly press the matcha whisk into the bowl and whisk in a quick back and forth motion until a smooth layer of foam is created.
+Lightly press the matcha whisk into bowl and whisk in a quick back and forth motion until a smooth layer of foam is created.

 Note: The method above is to make usucha, or thin tea.
 The way to prepare matcha for the tea ceremony is known as koicha, or thick tea.